getwax/bls-wallet/docs/remote_development.md

 ### Deployer account

 BLS Wallet contract deploys use `CREATE2` to maintain consistent addresses across networks.
 As such, a create2 deployer contract is used and listed in `./contracts/.env` under the environment variables `DEPLOYER_MNEMONIC` & `DEPLOYER_SET_INDEX`.
-The HD address will need to be funded in order to deploy the contracts.
+The hierarchical deterministic (HD) wallet address will need to be funded in order to deploy the contracts.

 If you do not need consistent addresses, for example on a local or testnet network, you can replace the `DEPLOYER_MNEMONIC` with another seed phrase which already has a funded account.